arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

 ### Running the Sketch

-After you have uploaded the sketch to the board, open the serial monitor in the Arduino IDE.
+After you have uploaded the sketch to the board, open the Serial Monitor in the Arduino IDE.
 You should see similar outputs to the ones shown in the image below.
 Make sure that the baud rate on your serial monitor is set to **115200**.

 ![Serial monitor output](assets/nicla-serial-monitor.png)

 ## Next Step
-In this sketch we only get the readings of the sensor.
-A good next step could be to use these readings as parameters to trigger different reactions on the board, with for example the led on the board.
+In this sketch you only get the readings of the sensor.
+A good next step could be to use these readings as parameters to trigger different reactions on the board, for example on the board LED.
 Please take a look at our [cheat sheet](/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/cheat-sheet) if you want quick references for the boards features.
-Take a look at the other tutorials we have for the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me#tutorials) to discover more about this board.
+Test other tutorials we have for the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me#tutorials) to discover more about this board.

 ## Conclusion

-In this tutorial you learned how to use the Nicla Sense ME on it's own, getting multiple readings from its sensors.
-Printing the readings in the serial monitor for easy viewing.
+In this tutorial you learned how to use the Nicla Sense ME on its own, getting multiple readings from its sensors, and how to print the readings in the Serial Monitor for easy viewing.